jk4671/fullstack_final_frontend/README.md

 # Notes Keeper (Frontend)

 This is the frontend of the Notes Keeper app created using React.
+It lets users create, edit, and delete notes (with Title and Content).

 It has been deployed on Vercel (https://fullstack-final-frontend-delta.vercel.app/).

 This project was based off of Shivam Shekhar's Note Taking app (https://github.com/shvam0000/Full-Stack-Note-Taking-Application).